menu

 Medford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In Medford, however, the average commute to work is quite long.
-On average, people spend 32.37 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Medford is that it can take a long time to commute to work.
+In Medford, the average commute to work is 32.37 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Medford’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The per capita income in Medford in 2022 was $58,522, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $234,088 for a family of four.
 However, Medford contains both very wealthy and poor people as well.